declaire/lumaa-spring-2025-ai-ml/README.md

 ---

 I hope this helps you discover the perfect book!
 Prioritizing mental health and mindfulness is more important than ever in today's fast-paced world.

+---
+<sub>Considering my experience with Python and NLP, my desired salary range for this role is $24-$30.
+I am definitely open to negotiation though!</sub>